arynsixx/UIKit-SwitUI-Project/README.md

 <img width="737" alt="Schermata 2022-04-06 alle 15 58 58" src="https://user-images.githubusercontent.com/94188485/162016717-6d419192-fecf-4246-acfc-edf0b841d198.png">

-To make these connections for each ViewController I called the Assistant and used @IBSegueAction, in UIKit a segue is an object that defines a transition between two view controllers in a storyboard
+To make these connections for each ViewController I called the Assistant and used @IBSegueAction, in UIKit a segue is an object that defines a transition between two view controllers in a storyboard file.

 <img width="885" alt="Schermata 2022-04-06 alle 17 40 09" src="https://user-images.githubusercontent.com/94188485/162016996-73b4e755-5cc7-4d8e-a6bc-d83a34a2e605.png">